-TERMS OF SUBSCRIPTION INVARIABLY IN ADVANCE Per Month......75 cents.
-For the Political Campaign ......
-50 cents.
+TERMS OF SUBSCRIPTION INVARIABLY IN ADVANCE For the Political Campaign 50 cents.

 RATES OF ADVERTISING: Avertisements will be inserted at \$100 per square for first insertion and 50 cents for each subsequent insertion.
 Ten lines or less, solid minion type, constitute a